Thumbnail image

 A two-column grid maximizes screen space without feeling cluttered

-The combination of location-based icons (e.g., the Home icon for "My Dashboard") and highlighting allows for instant verification of what the result is and where it is located
+Location-based icons and highlighting enable quick verification of what the result is and where it lives.

 Final Prototypes